Flying Space-A to Sigonella, Italy: 10 Things You Need to Know

 If you are new to Space-A flying, read this Quickstart Guide to Space-A Flights first to get a basic understanding of how the process works.

-If you are not familiar with the Schengen Area or why you need a Schengen entry stamp in your passport, please read this article from Department of State.
+*If you are not familiar with the Schengen Area, read this article from Department of State.

-As noted in the article linked above, “Without a stamp from your first Schengen port of entry, you may have problems if you encounter local authorities while in the Schengen area or with immigration officials when you depart.”
+Please note that if you do not get your passport stamped at your first Schengen port of entry, you may have problems if you encounter local police or other authorities in the Schengen area during your visit or with immigration officials when you depart.

 If you are stationed in Italy on orders or fly to Sigonella from another base in Europe and already have a Schengen entry stamp in your passport, you have no need for a stamp at Sigonella.